xtuml/bridgepoint/doc-bridgepoint/notes/619_rcrc/619_rcrc.int.md

 6. Implementation Comments
 --------------------------
+6.1  Reduced the scope of i in `strcpy` (based on report from cppcheck).

 7. Unit Test
 ------------
 7.1  Build and run [4].
-7.1.1  Run cppcheck on sys_thread.c.
+7.1.1  Run cppcheck --enable=all sys_thread.c.
 See no reported redundant assignments.
 7.1.2  gcc -c -Wall sys_thread.c.
 See no warnings or errors.
 7.1.3  Compile project cleanly.
 7.1.4  Run project cleanly.